Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.8] MISSING FEATURE (Alban): Add a filter combobox in the bottom of the library
 - [target 1.8] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the options and context menu)
 - [target 1.8] MISSING FEATURE (many users): A feature to set a budget of parts and let BlueBrick warn you when you reach the budget
+- [target 1.8] MISSING FEATURE (Alban): Add a setting to select the first panel of the Part lib when the application start
+- [target 1.8] MISSING FEATURE (David): Add a option in the preference to let the user choose if he wants an offset after a copy/paste (option should be: no offset, offset on the same layer only, always offset)
 - MISSING FEATURE (FreeBee): Snap through layers (handy if you have multiple layers of track to connect) or make transparent all other layers except the current one
 - MISSING FEATURE (Larry): Select parts in multiple layers
 - MISSING FEATURE (Alban): Enhance layer stack usability: add a context menu to delete a layer, allow drag'n'drop reorganization.